-Barossa Valley
+Barossa Valley Wine

-"A land of rolling hills and ancient vines, in the heart of South Australia, Barossa is arguably Australia's most recognised wine region, but has not been without its ups and downs."
+"A land of rolling hills and ancient vines, in the heart of South Australia, Barossa Valley is arguably Australia's most recognised wine region, but has not been without its ups and downs."

 The wines were originally produced for religious and home use but it didn’t take long before they were being made commercially and by the start of the 20th Century wine was being exported back to England.
 The demand for fortified wine was huge and this coupled with the long journey on water, fortified wines dominated Barossa’s wine market right up until the end of the 1960s, but this would lead to a crisis that would set the industry into decline.
 As demand for fortified wines dried up, many growers were left unprofitable and the South Australian Government introduced the vine pull scheme, uprooting many of Barossa’s ancient vines during the 1980s.
 It took the efforts of some of the regions new faces of the time to bring the industry back by paying the growers above market value for their grapes, and saving the old vines that have become a hallmark of Barossa wine.